llvm/llvm-project/llvm/docs/LangRef.rst

-The '``llvm.vp.reduce.fmul``' intrinsic performs the floating-point ``MUL`` reduction (:ref:`llvm.vector.reduce.fmul <int_vector_reduce_fmul>`) of the vector operand ``val`` on each enabled lane, multiplying it by the scalar `start_value``.
+The '``llvm.vp.reduce.fmul``' intrinsic performs the floating-point ``MUL`` reduction (:ref:`llvm.vector.reduce.fmul <int_vector_reduce_fmul>`) of the vector argument ``val`` on each enabled lane, multiplying it by the scalar `start_value``.
 Disabled lanes are treated as containing the neutral value ``1.0`` (i.e. having no effect on the reduction operation).
 If no lanes are enabled, the resulting value will be equal to the starting value.